erroronline1/caro/readme.md

 * responses for logged in users only
 * reaching only intended endpoints

-Application endpoint (landing page) differs for availability of login page for obvious reasons. (./api/api.php and registered files)
+Application endpoint differs for availability of language settings being able to be returned as default. (./api/api.php and registered files)

 Notifications are processed within the NOTIFICATION-class extending the API-class (./api/notification.php) and are supposed to return integers rather than strings (possible sensitive data).